How Salt Water Pool Systems Work: Complete Guide 2026

 The Science Behind Salt Water Chlorination

-Salt water pool systems, technically called Salt Water Chlorine Generators (SWG), operate on a simple scientific principle called electrolysis.
+Salt water pool systems, technically called Salt Water Chlorine Generators (SWGSalt Water Generator — The "salt cell" that makes chlorine from the salt in a saltwater pool.
+Same chlorine — it just makes its own. pool terms →), operate on a simple scientific principle called electrolysis.
 When salt water passes through the generator's electrolytic cell, an electrical current separates the sodium chloride (NaCl) into sodium and chlorine.
-The chlorine immediately begins sanitizing your pool water, while the sodium combines with water to form sodium hydroxide, which raises pH.
+The chlorine immediately begins sanitizing your pool water, while the sodium forms a little sodium hydroxide, but the acidic chlorine generated at the same time largely neutralizes it, so the cell is roughly pH-neutral (the slow pH rise in salt pools comes mainly from aeration driving off CO2).

 The chlorine produced is identical to what you'd add manually - there's no chemical difference.
 However, the process creates a continuous, steady supply rather than the peaks and valleys of manual chlorine addition.